Waste Transfer Station

 - Burning barrel ashes

-Lloydminster Landfill May accept the above stated Items for a fee.
-Please contact them at (306) 825-9708 or visit their website http://www.lloydminster.ca/
+Lloydminster Landfill may accept the above stated items for a fee.
+For more information, please contact the City of Lloydminster Landfill at (306) 825-9708 or visit http://www.lloydminster.ca/

 Burning of Grain Bags